GainSec/TreeHouse-Wordlists/README.md

 Collection of Wordlists/Payloads to suit any penetration testers needs.

-For now it is just one Custom IIS SystemWeb Wordlist but stay tuned for the rest of TreeHouse-Wordlists.
+For now it is just four custom wordlists but stay tuned for the rest of the custom wordlists from TreeHouse-Wordlists.
+I also added Blasting DB/Dictionary because I couldn't find it on GitHub easily.

+In the meantime don't forget to grab [Seclists](https://github.com/danielmiessler/SecLists), [PayloadAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings), [FuzzDB](https://github.com/fuzzdb-project/fuzzdb) and [Payloads](https://github.com/foospidy/payloads).

 ## Getting Started